 Lyndal continues to be a student of yoga and attends regular yoga weekends and seminars, continually adding to her knowledge base.
 In addition to yoga she has studied ayurveda, the ancient form of Indian healing to acquire further knowledge about healing the body holistically.
 She has also studied Bowen Therapy.
 As well as traditional and non-traditional yoga postures she has been influenced by the teachings and writings of Moeshe Feldenkrais, Thomas Hanna (Somatics) and Frederick Matthias Alexander (the Alexander Technique).
 She also has done workshops with Donna Farhi, a world renowned Yoga Teacher who emphasises the safety of various postures for each individual body.
 She has a Second Level Remedial Yoga Certificate with Yoga for Health Australia which has given her further knowledge on working one-on-one with people and working in with their own needs and requirements.
 She has a particular interest in gentle yoga for people who need such a thing.

 Lyndal is a member of Yoga Australia, the national association for yoga teaching members from all traditions and styles.
-She is a Level 3 Senior Teacher with Yoga Australia, the highest level of teacher.
+She is a Level 3 Senior Teacher with Yoga Australia, the highest level of teacher with over 5000 hours of teaching and over 1000 hours of training (minimum amount of training to be a fully qualified teacher with Yoga Australia is 350 hours).

 During her classes she regularly checks student postures and makes suggestions for improvements.
 You are encouraged to always work within your body’s capacity and discouraged from any straining or painful movements.